 There are lots of ways for companies to get vendor payments wrong — and they all come down to poor internal controls and a lack of visibility into company-wide spend.
-At the most extreme is payment fraud, and even the biggest companies are vulnerable to this.
+At the most extreme is payment fraud.
+Even the most prominent companies are vulnerable to this.
 In one infamous case, a cybercriminal managed to get $100 million out of Facebook and Google through fraudulent invoices before the scheme was uncovered.
 Amazon also lost a whopping $19 million through invoice fraud.

 Of course, there is also simple human error, where amounts owed aren’t accurately communicated or payments for the same thing are made more than once.
 But, whether AP teams pay a fraudulent bill or overpay for goods or services due to bad or incomplete information, the cause is the same.
 Poor visibility and control make businesses vulnerable to fraudsters and to accidentally making inaccurate or duplicate bill payments.